jeetsukumaran/DendroPy/doc/source/scripts/sumtrees.rst

 Basics
 ^^^^^^

-DendroPy version 3.6 (SumTrees version 3.0) added support for running multiple parallel when running under Python 2.6 or greater.
+DendroPy version 3.6 (SumTrees version 3.0) added support for running multiple parallel processes when running under Python 2.6 or greater.

 If you have multiple input (support) files, you can greatly increase the performance of SumTrees by running it in multithreaded mode.
-In multithreaded mode, each input source will be handled in a separate *thread* or process, resulting in a speed-up linearly proportional to the total number of threads running in parallel or simultaneously (all other things being equal, assuming an even distribution of workload over threads, and given sufficient processor or cores available).
+In multithreaded mode, each input source will be handled in a separate *thread* or process, resulting in a speed-up linearly proportional to the total number of threads running in parallel.
 At its most basic, running in multithreaded mode involves nothing more than adding the "``-m``" or "``--multithreaded`` option to the SumTrees invocation, and passing in the number of parallel threads to run.
 So, for example, if you have four tree files that you want to summarize, and you want to run these using two threads in parallel::